nexy7574/nio-bot/docs/guides/001-getting-started.md

 ## Why is logging in with a password so bad?

+Logging in with a password carries more risk than logging in with a token, and is more prone to error.
-You may get a notice in your console when you try to log in with a password.
+When you log in with a password with nio-bot, you need to *store* that password.

-This is because logging in with a password is actually an awful idea.
-It will create an entirely new session, 9 times out of 10 a hard-coded password, can cause issues with e2ee, and is generally just a bad idea.
+If your password is leaked, an attacker can create as many sessions as they want, reset your password, etc.
+However, with an access token, they're limited to that session, and cannot reset your password.

+Furthermore, if you log in with a password, some servers may generate you a completely new session, which is very slow, and can easily break any e2ee you have.
+Unless you are very careful with your environment, you may find yourself with slow startup times, session spam, and decryption errors.

 What you **should** do instead is get an access token.